AymanLyesri/hyprland-conf/README.md

 # Package list and how it works

-it was generated using `pacman -Qqen > .config/hypr/pacman/pkglist.txt`.
+it was generated using `pacman -Qqen > .config/hypr/pacman/pkglist.txt`

-I removed some redundant packages
+I removed some redundant packages.

 _*To install*_